andrico1234/personal-blog/content/blog/007-creating-documentation-for-your-UI-library.md

 Cataloging your UI components is one way of giving your end users a playground to test your components, while also providing examples and code snippets.
 Several well-known UI sites use Storybook for just this, including [Clever Cloud](https://www.clever-cloud.com/doc/clever-components/).

 The downside to using Storybook is that it's the most involved of the 3 options.
 Using it requires understanding the feature-rich framework, as well as learning the specific syntax required to write stories.
+If using Storybook feels too involved then Rocket satisfies as a UI cataloging tool.
+In fact, [Lion](https://lion-web.netlify.app/components/) uses Rocket as their component catalog.
+Rocket doesn't have the same degree of functionality, but can be considered as a lighter-touch alternative to Storybook.

 For a widely-used UI library or design system, this trade-off can yield amazing results.
 Clever Cloud's docs site not only lets you interact with each component, but also provides contextual examples by using many components together.